 Finally, Drona could not take it any longer.
 His lesson plan disrupted, one of his star pupils obstinately refusing to learn the lesson and allow him to proceed.
-The anger issued forth from him, and he forgot himself and his station-he struck the Pandava prince with a slap across the face in anger.
+The anger issued forth from him, and he forgot himself and his station...ha struck station-he struck the Pandava prince with a slap across the face in anger.